ssunlau/ansible-role-huawei-sw-interfaces_telnet/README.md

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variabl$

 {{ inventory_hostname }} auto defined according to your playbook yml file

 Inside default/main.yml, you will find the variable to make this role useful: